The Best Mosquito Repellent

 The Best Mosquito Repellents

 The best mosquito repellent includes enough active ingredient to repel mosquitoes for multiple hours.
 The key term is “active ingredient” — only a small number of ingredients are recommended by the Centers for Disease Control and Prevention (CDC).
-DEET is the most common, but picaridin and oil of lemon eucalyptus have also been proven safe and effective.
+DEET is the most thoroughly researched and widely available — and the most commonly recommended by our experts.
+But picaridin and oil of lemon eucalyptus are good alternatives if you have sensitive skin or want a natural pick.

-If you’re looking for a DEET repellent that provides a full day of protection, choose something from the Off!
+If you just want a general-use mosquito repellent that provides a full day of protection, choose something from the Off!
 Deep Woods line.
 Off! is a known-and-trusted brand in the insect repellent world, and its Deep Woods repellents come in aerosols, pump sprays, and towelettes.
 The Deep Woods line contains 25 percent DEET, which provides up to eight hours of coverage.
-During testing, this 25 percent formula was less irritating on our skin than the 30 percent DEET formulas offered by companies like Ben’s and Sawyer.
-The Deep Woods line also came highly recommended.
-Tsippora Shainhouse, MD and FAAD, is a board-certified dermatologist in Los Angeles and a clinical instructor at the University of Southern California — and the voice behind Facebook.com/StaySkinSafe and @stayskinsafe.
-When we consulted her about mosquito repellents, she named Off!
-Deep Woods as one of her favorites.
+And unlike some DEET formulas we tested, the Deep Woods line didn’t irritate our skin at all.

 What does “up to eight hours of protection” mean?
 As Joe Conlon, technical advisor at the American Mosquito Control Association explained, a repellent that advertises “up to eight hours” of protection means that you can expect eight hours of protection if you don’t wash — or sweat — your repellent off before the eight hours are up.